-- 2.1 Over the last 5 years we have steadily built a cohort of traders for ice cream, hot drinks and fast food concessions who competitively bid via procurement arrangements.
+- 2.1 Parks and Countryside has steadily built a cohort of traders for ice cream, hot drinks and fast food concessions who competitively bid via procurement arrangements.
 Each year on average we have two new traders that engage in the process with these leads coming from general enquiries, advertisement within local and trade press and through the Yortender portal (previously SCMS).
-This growth demonstrates that the process used to attract traders is securing a broad exposure to potential traders ensuring that each site receives best consideration. - 2.2 Historically we have granted licenses which are for 12 months, with 3 further periods of 12 months available on extensions, subject to a successful annual performance report.
+This growth demonstrates that the process used to attract traders is securing a broad exposure to potential traders ensuring that each site receives best consideration. - 2.2 Historically we have granted licences which are for 12 months, with 3 further periods of 12 months available on extensions, subject to a successful annual performance report.
 Those who fail to receive a satisfactory performance report or breach the terms of their contract are not invited to extend and the pitch is offered back to the market. - 2.3 This has been accepted by traders as a fair operating system, with any period of missed opportunity being 4 years at most.
-This has also improved previous issues relating to aggressive trading tactics (predominantly with ice cream traders) which over the last 5 years has become significantly reduced.
-It has encouraged bidders to value the security of the tender process and the duration of the potential lease has stimulated bidders' investment in the site and the quality of their facilities and vehicles.
-This security has been reflected in the bids submitted which over the last 5 years this has steadily grown from £131,000 to £265,000. - 2.4 Park and Countryside and Procurement Officers recommend that this system continues for the following reasons: - It is in the interests of Leeds City Council to keep the legal rights of offering 12 month extensions rather than offering a set 4 year period so that poor performance issues can be addressed and that bidders remain engaged with the process annually rather than every 4 years.
-This drives quality assurance and allows for new locations or those surrendered to the council to be offered back to the market. - The extensions guarantee a 3% increase in annual fee.
+This has also improved previous issues relating to aggressive trading tactics (predominantly with ice cream traders) which has become significantly reduced over the years.
+It has encouraged bidders to value the security of the tender process and the duration of the potential licence has stimulated bidders' investment in the site and the quality of their facilities and vehicles.
+This security has been reflected in the bids submitted which has steadily increased over the years. - 2.4 Parks and Countryside and Procurement officers recommend that this system continues for the following reasons: - It is in the interests of Leeds City Council to keep the legal rights of offering 12 month extensions rather than offering a set 4 year period so that poor performance issues can be addressed and that bidders remain engaged with the process annually rather than every 4 years.
+This drives quality assurance and allows for new locations or those surrendered to the council to be offered back to the market. - o The extensions guarantee a 3% increase in annual fee. - The risk to disruption in service provision at each site is reduced. - There is no guarantee that offering the site to market will increase the income generated placing secured incomes at risk.

-- The risk to disruption in service provision at each site is reduced. - There is no guarantee that offering the site to market will increase the income generated placing secured incomes at risk. - 2.5 The flexibility of these lease arrangements allows for goodwill to be established both from the trader to the park user and the trader to Leeds City Council, creating more committed bonds to working with site based staff.
-An example of this is the investment by the operator at Roundhay Park where they have installed mains electrical connections removing the use of unit based generators, reducing carbon emission and noise pollution. - 2.6 Due to the nature of commercial trading some concessions decline the invitation to extend and therefore it has remained necessary to process our tender opportunities each year in order to maximise the income available from the pitch assets. - 2.7 For those sites where no option to extend exists or where traders have declined to exercise the option, these have been offered to the market along with a number of other sites that have been identified as suitable to host a trader. - 2.8 The payment terms of the new licences would be the same as those current licences.
+- 2.5 The flexibility of these licence arrangements allows for goodwill to be established both from the trader to the park user and the trader to Leeds City Council, creating more committed bonds to working with site based staff.
+An example of this is the investment by the operator where they have installed mains electrical connections removing the use of unit based generators, reducing carbon emission and noise pollution. - 2.6 Due to the nature of commercial trading some concessions decline the invitation to extend and therefore it has remained necessary to process our tender opportunities each year in order maximise the income available from the pitch assets. - 2.7 For those sites where no option to extend exists or where traders have declined to exercise the option, these have been offered to the market along with a number of other sites that have been identified as suitable to host a trader. - 2.8 The payment terms of the new licences would be the same as those current licences.
 Individual traders are required to pay an annual deposit of 50% of the licence fee with the balance in 5 monthly instalments.